Cross-platform interchange: Madrid

 Madrid Metro uses cross-platform interchanges mainly for easy transfer between urban and suburban sections operated separately on metro lines 7 (Estadio Olimpico), 9 (Puerta de Arganda) and 10 (Tres Olivos).
 At Casa de Campo station, metro lines 5 and 10 are interconnected cross-platform with line 5 terminating on center track in between the island platforms shared with line 10.
 At Principe Pio station, metro lines 6 and 10 share an island platform for each direction.
 Further applications of cross-platform interchanges connect only one direction of each line, for example at Pinar de Chamartín station between metro lines 1 and 4.

 Milan

 Cadorna FN station on Milan Metro serves as interchange between M1 and M2 lines (the other one is Loreto).
 Each line is served by a couple of side platforms located on the same level.
 This provides a direct link between M1 northbound platform (towards Sesto 1° Maggio) and M2 southbound platform (towards Abbiategrasso or Assago Milanofiori Forum).
 All the other connections have to be done through the upper level mezzanine.

 Moscow

-The following stations have cross-platform interchanges in Moscow Metro: